 channel region between the source and drain with an ohmic contact to the gate, whereas

 out the links to each transistor types for more theoretical detail.
 I don't have

 One of the most immediate uses of JFETs was in multimeters to achieve a high

 input impedance that imposes very little impact on the circuit being measured due

 to the voltage division effect.
 My first JFET multimeter was a Micronta (Radio Shack)

 BBLS Inflation Calculator).
 Looking at the 1979 Radio Shack catalog

-impedance being measure then becomes 10 kΩ in parallel with 100 kΩ
+impedance being measure then becomes 10 kΩ in parallel with 100 kΩ (10 kΩ

 is left as an exercise for the reader.